sedenardi/koa-react-universal-multi-page/README.md

 koa-react-universal-multi-page
 ==============

 A boilerplate app to create universal, multi-page apps using Koa and React.
+See accompanying blog post [here](https://sandersdenardi.com/universal-multi-page-react/).

 ### Introduction